Property Law – Part IV

 Property Law – Part I

-XIONG Bingwan
+Bingwan XIONG

 In January 2013, the Faculty of Law and the Confucius Institute of the University of Geneva organized the first Geneva-Harvard-Renmin-Sydney Law Faculty Conference.
 Speakers considered the interplay between public and private property, the relationships between intellectual property and property, and the protection of private and public property under international law, in a comparative perspective.
 The four reports below provide a summary of the main points discussed during the two-day workshop.
 (See also the news report on the Harvard Law School website.)
-Continuer la lecture